 Pros: Decent cool life, lightweight and easy to carry

 Cons: Expensive for the size, very limited size, boring appearance

 Insulation Ability Mobility and Durability Visual Appeal Cost Overall Rating

 This is our Everest Cooler Lunch Bag Review.
 The Everest Cooler Lunch Bag is an offering from Everest, a company that typically specializes in larger hardware and cooling solutions.
 It is intended for those looking for a simple solution to keeping their lunch or picnic food cool for a few hours.

 It has two separate zipper compartments (one cooled and one non-cooled) as well as side mesh enclosures to store additional items.
 It has a shoulder strap for carrying and an interior vinyl lining to assist with durability and waterproofness.
 It is available in a variety of colors and has approximately 5.5 quarts of total storage space.
 It is made of polyester, plastic, and some metal.

-Despite not being heavily layered with insulation and not being air-tight, this product does an acceptable job of keeping items cool for a few hours until lunch.
+Despite not being heavily layered with insulation and not being airtight, this product does an acceptable job of keeping items cool for a few hours until lunch.
 Beyond that, you won’t have much luck.
-In addition, due to the size if you hoped to prolong the cooling life by including some ice or ice pack you will significantly lessen the amount of storage volume, which could make it no longer a viable option due to size constraints.
+Also, due to the size if you hoped to prolong the cooling life by including some ice or ice pack you will significantly lessen the amount of storage volume, which could make it no longer a viable option due to size constraints.

-Many medium-sized containers or jars will struggle to fit in the inside volume and if they do don’t expect much else to go.
+Many medium-sized containers or jars will struggle to fit in the inside volume and if they do, don’t expect much else to fit inside as well.
 It is helpful to have the additional zipper compartment and mesh enclosures but what if you need to keep more items cold?
 The build quality is about average but good enough for what you are getting since this won’t be under any significant weight loads.
 The polyester used is tough and should hold up to the occasional drop or scratch.